lemberck/mlops/07-cicd/implementation.md

     branches: [ main ]
   pull_request:
     branches: [ main ]
+  workflow_dispatch: # Adds a manual trigger for the workflow

 # Defines a job named lint.
 Jobs are a set of steps that execute on the same runner.
 jobs: